Oneirocom/Magick/notes/model-notes.md

 - Need a universal structure for models and options
 - each model should have different defaults provided for itself
-- model switcher needs to live in thoth-core, but is consumed on the react client to populate the data options
+- model switcher needs to live in magick-core, but is consumed on the react client to populate the data options
 - provide all values needed and filter on frontend rather than programmatically add or remove inspector elements

 ## MODEL DATA SHAPES